barathi-1993/korean-handwritten/tensorflow-hangul-recognition-master/README.md

 [Ubuntu](https://www.tensorflow.org/install/) and
 [Windows](https://www.tensorflow.org/install/) only).

-On my Windows desktop computer with an Nvidia GTX 1080 graphics card, training about 320,000 images with the script defaults took just a bit over two hours.
-Training on my MacBook Pro would probably take over 20 times that long.

 One alternative is to use a reduced label set (i.e. 256 vs 2350 Hangul characters) which can reduce the computational complexity quite a bit.